 - 2.59 This site is comprised of two parcels of land (previously referred to as Sompting North, which lies between the A27 and West Street, and Sompting Fringe, south of West Street) within one ownership, adjacent to the built up area of Sompting. - 2.60 These two sites form a single allocation for the development of 480 dwellings along with new open space, a community growing space, provision for a community facility, and a new nature conservation area immediately to the north of Cokeham Brooks Site of Nature Conservation Importance (SNCI).
 In addition a pedestrian and cycle access across the gap will be delivered to facilitate access to East Worthing.
-This will require joint working between the site developers, Worthing Borough Council (as the pathway will cross land owned by Worthing Borough Council) and West Sussex County Council. - 2.61 The land is principally in arable use (Grade 2 and 3b agricultural land) and adjacent to the south-east boundary lies the Cokeham Brooks SNCI.
+This will require joint working between the site developers, Worthing Borough Council (as the pathway will cross land owned by Worthing Borough Council) and West Sussex County Council. - 2.61 The land is principally in arable use (Grade 2 and 3b agricultural land) and adjacent to the south-east boundary of the site lies the Cokeham Brooks SNCI.
 This consists of an area of reedbeds and tall fern which is crossed and bordered by wet ditches.
 It is of considerable importance for wildlife as an area of semi-natural habitat which is especially valuable for birds such as warblers and starlings.
 The existing SNCI will be retained and enhanced, and enhancements made to the buffering habitat north of the SNCI.
 Opportunities to extend the SNCI designation to cover the northern buffering habitat will be investigated, as will the possible creation of public access to the site.
-A management plan will also be required to benefit the SNCI. - 2.62 The 'Landscape and Ecological Survey of Key Sites Within the Adur District (2012)' states that the Sompting Fringe area is an exceptionally open arable landscape with an expansive scale and long views.
+A management plan will also be required to benefit the SNCI. - TheA 'Landscape and Ecological Survey of Key Sites Within the Adur 2.62 District was undertaken in (2012), followed by a Landscape Sensitivity Assessment in 2015.
+The Sensitivity Assessment states that the Sompting Fringe area (Loose Lane Fields Landscape Character Area) is an exceptionally open arable landscape with an expansive scale and long views-, and makes an important contribution to the Local Green Gap.
 It is assessed as having a high visual sensitivity and medium-high overall landscape sensitivity.
 The site is visible from a number of sensitive viewpoints within the South Downs National Park.
-As a result, any new development within the Sompting Fringe area must be designed sensitively and the Landscape and Ecological Survey sets out a number of proposals to minimise the impact of development on the landscape.
-This includes, amongst other things, a number of tree clump 'islands' to soften the built edge of the development and provide a visual screen at key visually sensitive locations, and additional planting in hedgerows along the western boundary. - 2.63 The Landscape and Ecological Survey also assesses the Sompting North area and states that only the south east corner of the site is visible from sensitive viewpoints within the National Park, as it is generally shielded from views from the National Park by the landform of the lower slopes of the Downs.
-The site is assessed as being of medium landscape sensitivity.
+As a result, any new development within the Sompting Fringe area must be designed sensitively and the Landscape and Ecological Survey (2012) sets out a number of proposals to minimise the impact of development on the landscape.
+This includes, amongst other things, a number of tree clump 'islands' to soften the built edge of the development and provide a visual screen at key visually sensitive locations, and additional planting in hedgerows along the western boundary. - 2.63 The Landscape and Ecological Survey Sensitivity Assessment also assesses the Sompting North area (NW Sompting Fringe) and states that only the southern east corner part of the site is visible from sensitive viewpoints within the National Park, as it is generally shielded from views from the National Park by the landform of the lower slopes of the Downs.
+The site is assessed as being of medium overall landscape sensitivity.